 A variety of very active student organizations are hosted in the ECE department.
-These include an IEEE (Institute of Electronics and Electrical Engineers) student branch, IEEE-HKN, the IEEE honors society, ARSAT (Amateur Radio Society at Tech), and AWEE (Association for Women in Electrical Engineering).
+These include an IEEE (Institute of Electronics and Electrical Engineers) student branch, the IEEE honor society HKN, the Engineering Honor Society TBP, and WIE (Women in Engineering).

-As of the fall of 2010, twenty−five full−time, world−class faculty and four very qualified instructors call the ECE department home.
-All of the instructors have terminal degrees and some have decades of industrial experience.
-Among our full−time faculty are fellows of the IEEE and the American Physical Society, Paul Whitfield Horn Professors, a recipient of the NSF CAREER award, and five endowed chair holders.
+As of the fall of 2022, 25 full time, world class faculty and 12 very qualified instructors call the ECE department home.
+Most of the instructors have terminal degrees and some have decades of industrial experience.
+Among our full time faculty are 5 fellows of the IEEE and the American Physical Society, 4 Paul Whitfield Horn Professors, 5 recipients of the NSF CAREER award, and five endowed chair holders.

-Research centers, some of which are world-renowned and named after successful alumni, serve as hubs for faculty & equipment to support the research mission of the department.
-ECE's research enterprise attracted a combined annual funding of over $7.5M in 2010.
+Research centers, some of which are world-renowned and named after successful alumni, serve as hubs for faculty and equipment to support the research mission of the department.
+ECE's research enterprise attracted a combined annual funding of over $8M in 2022.
 A Program for Semiconductor Product Engineering (PSPE) provides a blend of research opportunities and industrial oriented, graduate education opportunities.